Wamphyre/BSD-XFCE/README.md

 # BSD-XFCE
-BSD-XFCE is a collection of scripts and FreeBSD filesystem configurations to install a full-pledged and high-performant XFCE enviroment specially optimized for desktop and workstation use without the hassle.
+BSD-XFCE is a collection of scripts and FreeBSD filesystem configurations to install a full-pledged and high-performant XFCE enviroment specially optimized for desktop and workstation use without the hassle and with a very beautiful looking for classic macOS users.

 ## Features